CamerataMusica/website/content/pages/FAQ.md

-Camerata’s policy is that the only patrons and their immediate families receive priority seating.
+Camerata’s policy is that patrons contributing less than $300 per season, and their immediate families, receive priority seating.
 The Board has clarified that this means a maximum of two adults and their accompanying children under 18.
 Single patrons may bring a companion with them to concerts.
+However, patrons contributing $300 or more may bring an additional two guests with them to the concert.

-If you invite others to join you at the concert, please explain to them that they will have to stand on line with other non-patrons until 7:45.
-They can of course, join Camerata prior to the concert by making a donation of $80.00 or more – about the same amount it would cost if they had to buy tickets to performances presented by other groups.
+If you also invite other people to join you at the concert, please explain to them that they will have to stand on line with other non-patrons until 7:45.
+They can of course, join Camerata prior to the concert by making a donation of $100.00 or more – about the same amount it would cost if they had to buy tickets to performances presented by other groups.